chetanrakheja/chetanrakheja/ChetanRakheja_CV.md

 ## Professional Development
 ### Gen AI with Python – *In Progress*
-- Practicing prompt engineering: zero-shot, few-shot, chain-of-thought, and structured prompting.
+- Practicing prompt engineering (zero-shot, few-shot, chain-of-thought, structured).
 - Built a CLI assistant for natural language-driven code modifications.
-- Integrated LLMs with real Python functions for autonomous task execution.
+- Integrated LLMs with Python functions for autonomous task execution and multi-modal agents.
-- Developed multi-modal agents (text, image, structured inputs).
-- Designed RAG pipelines using QDrant and embedding models.
+- Designed RAG pipelines using QDrant and embeddings; exploring knowledge graphs for reasoning-heavy tasks.
-- Exploring Knowledge Graphs for reasoning-intensive tasks in generative AI.

 ---